memgraph/docs/docs/concepts/storage.md

 This ensures that all operations are done atomically and provides a trace of steps needed to reconstruct the database state.

-Snapshots are taken periodically during the entire runtime of *Memgraph*.
+Snapshots are taken periodically during the entire runtime of Memgraph.
 When a snapshot is triggered, the whole data storage is written to disk.
 The snapshot file provides a quicker way to restore the database state.